windmill-labs/windmilldocs/docs/openflow.md

 - `exponential` applies exponential backoff duration increase in between every retry.
 If all the retries are exhausted, the failure module, if any, is called.

-### Value

-Now let's see how how the Module value is itself defined.

-There are 3 kinds of module currently (version 1.35.0):

-- `rawscript`: Embed a full Deno or JavaScript script inside the flow.
-Useful for ad-hoc scripts.
-- `script`: When you can refer to a script by its path (including a path to the hub using the `hub/` prefix)
-- `forloopflow`: Trigger for-loops that will iterate over a list and trigger one flow per element.
-The list is built evaluating the JavaScript expression inside `iterator` taking `result` as an input being the result of the previous module.

-In Windmill, most flows use the iterator `result` and expect the previous step to return a list.
-Flows triggered inside other Flows, take as an input the embedding flow's inputs.
-The inputs are extended with `iter.value` and `iter.index` as respectively the value being iterated and its corresponding index.

 Et voilà, we have completed our tour of OpenFlow.